+Refer to your Degree Works audit and speak with your academic advisor to determine a schedule that works best for you.
 Sometimes students are required to take a minimum number of credits in order to receive the optimal amount of financial aid.
 There may also be a financial aid penalty for withdrawing from too many courses.
 Thus, if you drop or withdraw from a class, it could have a negative effect on your financial aid status.
 See financial aid for specific information.

-Furthermore, if you are receiving health insurance benefits through your parents, it is often necessary for you to be enrolled in a minimum of 12 credits.
+If you are receiving health insurance benefits through your parents, it is often necessary for you to be enrolled in a minimum of 12 credits.
 If you drop below the 12 credits, it is possible that your health insurance may be in jeopardy.

 How do I obtain a copy of my transcripts?
 What is the difference between official and unofficial transcripts?
 Which one do I need?

 An unofficial transcript is simply a copy of all the courses that you have taken.
-Its content is the same as you’d find on the official transcript, but it is printed on plain white paper and there is no fee.
-Use this link to visit the page with instruction to obtain an official transcript.
+Its content is the same as you’d find on the official transcript, but it is printed on plain white paper and looks similar to what you can access via WebConnect.